 Very touristy, but also very delicious, Gelarto Rosa is famous in Budapest for scoop ice cream artfully crafted to look like flowers.
 You won’t have trouble finding the place because it’s always got a line running outside.
 Why it finds itself on this list is because it also happens to have gluten-free and vegan options which can be hard to find in other ice cream places.

-Address: 3 Szent István tér, 1051 Budapest view map
+ADDRESS 3 Szent István tér, 1051 Budapest SHOW ON MAP

 Photo: Gelarto Rosa